anvytran-dev/making-multiple-mongodb-queries/README.md

 ## Conclusion

-Three ways that we can make multiple MongoDB queries in the same request handler are 1) nesting callbacks, 2) utilizing Promise.all(), and utilizing the async...await.
+Three methods to make multiple MongoDB queries in the same request handler are: 1) nesting callbacks, 2) utilizing Promise.all(), and utilizing the async…await.
 While all ways return the data we need, using async...await is a cleaner and more efficient alternative to nesting callbacks or using Promise.all().
 It allows us to keep track of our code easily while running asynchronously.

 ## Resources
 Callback Hell: https://www.geeksforgeeks.org/what-is-callback-hell-in-node-js/